enterprise-fb/pdfappendix/README.md

 # pdfappendix
-A command line tool to append existing PDF file with a caption (for instance Appendix 1)
+A command line tool to "stamping" am existing PDF file with a text caption (for instance *Appendix 1*)

 This version is intended for MacOS.
 A Linux version may follow, if God is willing.